cs4241-20a/a2-shortstack/README.md

 ### Node.js
 - __`Server`__:  The `[server.improved.js](./server.improved.js)` file contains the server information.
 This server serves all necessary files for this web app, and maintains a tabular data set with 5 fields (Runner, Location, Distance, Time, and Speed).

-1. Fork the starting project code (make sure to fork the 2020 repo!).
-This repo contains some starter code that may be used or discarded as needed.
-2. Implement your project with the above requirements.
-3. Test your project to make sure that when someone goes to your main page, it displays correctly.
-4. Deploy your project to Glitch, and fill in the appropriate fields in your package.json file.
-5. Ensure that your project has the proper naming scheme `a2-yourname` so we can find it.
-6. Modify the README to the specifications below.
-7. Create and submit a Pull Request to the original repo.
-Label the pull request as follows: a2-gitusername-firstname-lastname

 ----

 ## Acheivements